jbobrow/OART-UT18-S21/Projects/Something Familiar/Raul/README.md

 ### Win Condition
-Win condition goes here

 Whoever hits the jackpot blink wins automatically!
 (All the blinks will turn yellow)

 If the timer expires before the jackpot blink is hit, then count your score.
 Magenta blinks are worth 2 points and blue blinks are worth 1 point.
 (All the blinks will turn red)

 **Note**: I have bug to where not all blinks know when the time is expired.
 If you see a blink turn red, this means the time has expired.
 To reset the game, put all the blinks back onto the cluster and press the red blink.
 This resets the game.
+If no blinks turn red after a significant amount of time, remove the jackpot blink, set it so it still touches the cluster but has an exposed side.
+Then try to attatch the slider to the jackpot so that all the blinks turn yellow (no need to slide across in this case).

 Regardless, to play again, reattatch all blinks and single click any red or yellow blink and replay.